 As thiamazole is a suspected human teratogen, women of child-bearing age and pregnant women should wear gloves when handling litter of treated cats.
 Pregnant women should wear gloves when handling the product.

-4.6 Adverse reactions (frequency and seriousness)

-Adverse reactions have been reported following long term control of hyperthyroidism.
+4.6 Adverse reactions (frequency and seriousness) Adverse reactions have been reported following long term control of hyperthyroidism.
 In many cases, signs may be mild and transitory and not a reason for withdrawal of treatment.
 The more serious effects are mainly reversible when medication is stopped.
 Adverse reactions are uncommon.
-The most common clinical side effects that are reported include vomiting, inappetence/anorexia, weight loss, lethargy, severe pruritus and excoriations of the head and neck, bleeding diathesis and icterus associated with hepatopathy, and haematological abnormalities (eosinophilia, lymphocytosis, neutropenia, lymphopenia, slight leucopenia, agranulocytosis, thrombocytopenia or haemolytic anaemia).
-These side effects resolve within 7-45 days after cessation of thiamazole therapy.

-Possible immunological side effects include anaemia, with rare side effects including thrombocytopenia and serum anti-nuclear antibodies, and, very rarely, lymphadenopathy can occur.
+The most common clinical side effects that are reported include vomiting, inappetance/anorexia, lethargy, severe pruritus and excoriations of the head and neck, bleeding diathesis and icterus associated with hepatopathy, and haematological abnormalities (eosinophilia, lymphocytosis, neutropenia, lymphopenia, slight leucopenia, agranulocytosis, thrombocytopenia or haemolytic anaemia).
+These side effects resolve within 7 - 45 days after cessation of thiamazole therapy.
+Possible immunological side effects include anaemia, with rare side effects including thrombocytopenia and serum anti-nuclear antibodies, and, very rarely, lymphadenopathy.
 Treatment should be stopped immediately and alternative therapy considered following a suitable period for recovery.
-Following long-term treatment with thiamazole in rodents, an increased risk of neoplasia in the thyroid gland has been shown to occur, but no evidence is available in cats.
+Following long-term treatment with thiamazole in rodents, an increased risk of neoplasia in the thyroid gland has been shown to occur, but no evidence is available 4.7 Use during pregnancy, lactation or lay in cats.

-The frequency of adverse reactions is defined using the following convention:

-- very common (more than 1 in 10 animals treated displaying adverse reaction(s)) - common (more than 1 but less than 10 animals in 100 animals treated) - uncommon (more than 1 but less than 10 animals in 1,000 animals treated) - rare (more than 1 but less than 10 animals in 10,000 animals treated) - very rare (less than 1 animal in 10,000 animals treated, including isolated reports).

-4.7 Use during pregnancy, lactation or lay

 Laboratory studies in rats and mice have shown evidence of teratogenic and embryotoxic effects of thiamazole.
 The safety of the product was not assessed in pregnant or lactating cats.
 Do not use in pregnant or lactating females.

-4.8 Interaction with other medicinal products and other forms of interactions

-Concurrent treatment with phenobarbital may reduce the clinical efficacy of thiamazole.
+4.8 Interaction with other medicinal products and other forms of interactions Concurrent treatment with phenobarbital may reduce the clinical efficacy of thiamazole.
 Thiamazole is known to reduce the hepatic oxidation of benzimidazole wormers and may lead to increases in their plasma concentrations when given concurrently.
 Thiamazole is immunomodulatory, therefore this should be taken into account when considering vaccination programmes.

-4.9 Amounts to be administered and administration route

-For oral administration only.
+4.9 Amounts to be administered and administration route For oral administration only.